Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Hello

 I adopted a call answering style modeled after one of the secretaries who seemed to be bucking the trend by answering her phone with a simple, friendly “hello.”
 Honestly it sounded so much more friendly – wasn’t that the aim? - that I was taken by it and thus followed her lead.
-I was mildly fearful that I would receive a reprimand for this but as I received so few (close to none) legitimate calls I escaped rebuke.
+I was mildly fearful that I would receive a reprimand for this but as I received so few (close to none) legitimate business calls I escaped rebuke.

 Of course “bucking the trend” was not how to succeed in business.

-There were two factors related to my current view of the business world.
+There were two factors related to my then current view of the business world.
 First: I had just finished reading “Up the Organization” and was presently half through “The Peter Principle.”
 These were not on the firm’s suggested reading list.
 Each contained numerous examples of office absurdities and I delighted in spotting the many real-life examples at PMM.

 The second factor was that I met a new friend, a young man from the Bronx that shared my perceptions and whom I wanted to impress with my camaraderie and sense of humor.